-Fire is the symbol of Zoroastrianism.
 Fire—along with water—are seen as symbols of purity in Zoroastrian religion.

 Zoroastrian places of worship are sometimes called fire temples.
 Each fire temple contains an altar with an eternal flame that burns continuously and is never extinguished.

 According to legend, three ancient Zoroastrian fire temples, known as the great fires, were said to have come directly from the Zoroastrian god, Ahura Mazda, at the beginning of time.
-Archaeologists have searched for these places, though its unclear whether the great fires ever existed or were purely mythical.
+Archaeologists have searched for these places, though it's unclear whether the great fires ever existed or were purely mythical.

 Zoroastrians gave their dead “sky burials.”
-They built circular, flat-toped towers called dakhmas, or towers of silence.
+They built circular, flat-topped towers called dakhmas, or towers of silence.
 There corpses were exposed to the elements—and local vultures—until the bones were picked clean and bleached.
 Then they were collected and placed in lime pits called ossuaries.